vb-expert/MAsPaLT/README.md

 The Problem:
 -----------------------------------------------------------------------
 You have multiple *.rar archives and a Password List (password profile file) that _may_ contain a password that will work for at least 1 archive (but you do not know for which one).
-You need to test every password for every archive.
+You need to testevery password for every archive.

-That is "Many to Many" case.
+That is - "Many to Many" case.

 Desc.:
 -----------------------------------------------------------------------
-MAsPaLt - is a windows bacth script that adresses the problem.
+MAsPaLt - is a windows bacth script that adresses the problem via automation.

 Config.:
 -----------------------------------------------------------------------